pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ## Related content

-While working through this guide, it can be helpful to try out our IMU visualization utility, [plimu](https://github.com/pupil-labs/plimu).
+It can also be helpful to try out our IMU visualization utility, [plimu](https://github.com/pupil-labs/plimu).
 This can assist in understanding the IMU data and the various coordinate systems.
 For example, some of the code in this article is [adapted from it](https://github.com/pupil-labs/plimu/blob/8b94302982363b203dddea2b15f43c6da60e787e/src/pupil_labs/plimu/visualizer.py#L274-L279).

 ::: tip
 Need assistance with the IMU code in this article?
 Or do you have something more custom in mind?
 Reach out to us via email at [info@pupil-labs.com](mailto:info@pupil-labs.com), on our [Discord server](https://pupil-labs.com/chat/), or visit our [Support Page](https://pupil-labs.com/products/support/) for dedicated support options.